-Mr. Banton owned a blacksmith's shop, in which he spent some of his time, though he was not a very efficient hand at the forge.
-One day, mistress told me to go over to the shop and let master give me a flogging.
+Mr. Banton owned a blacksmith shop in which he spent some of his time, though he was not a very efficient hand at the forge.
+One day Mistress told me to go over to the shop and let Master give me a flogging.
 I knew the mode of punishing there too well.
 I would rather die than go.
-The poor fellow who worked in the shop, a very skilful workman, one day came to the determination that he would work no more, unless he could be paid for his labor.
-The enraged master put a handful of nail-rods into the fire, and when they were red-hot, took them out, and cooled one after another of them in the blood and flesh of the poor slave's back.
-I knew this was the shop mode of punishment.
-I would not go; and Mr. Banton came home, and his amiable lady told him the story of my refusal.
-He broke forth in a great rage, and gave me a most unmerciful beating; adding that, if I had come, he would have burned the hot nail-rods into my back.
+The poor fellow who worked in the shop, a very skilful workman, neglected one day to pay over a half dollar that he had received of a customer for a job of work.
+This was quite an unpardonable offence.
+No right is more strictly maintained by slave holders, than the right they have to every cent of the slave's wages.
+The slave kept fifty cents of his own wages in his pocket one night.
+This came to the knowledge of the Master.
+He called for the money and it was not spent - it was handed to him; but there was the horrid intention of keeping it.
+The enraged Master put a handful of nail rods into the fire, and when they were red hot took them out, and cooled one after another of them in the blood and flesh of the poor slave's back.
+I knew this was the shop mode of punishment; I would not go, and Mr. Banton came home, and his amiable lady told him the story of my refusal; he broke forth in a great rage, and gave me a most unmerciful beating, adding that if I had come, he would have burned the hot nail rods into my back.

-Mrs. Banton, as is common among slaveholding women, seemed to hate and abuse me all the more, because I had some of the blood of her father in my veins.
-There are no slaves that are so badly abused, as those that are related to some of the women, or the children of their own husband; it seems as though they never could hate these quite bad enough.
-My sisters were as white and good-looking as any of the young ladies in Kentucky.
+Mrs. Banton, as is common among slave holding women, seemed to hate and abuse me all the more, because I had some of the blood of her father in my veins.
+There is no slaves that are so badly abused, as those that are related to some of the women - or the children of their own husband; it seems as though they never could hate these quite bad enough.
+My sisters were as white and good looking as any of the young ladies in Kentucky.
 It happened once of a time, that a young man called at the house of Mr. Campbell, to see a sister of Mrs. Banton.
-Seeing one of my sisters in the house, and pretty well dressed, with a strong family look, he thought it was Miss Campbell; and, with that supposition, addressed some conversation to her which he had intended for the private ear of Miss C. The mistake was noised abroad, and occasioned some amusement to young people.
-Mrs. Banton heard of it, and it made her caldron of wrath sizzling hot; every thing that diverted and amused other people seemed to enrage her.
-There are hotsprings in Kentucky; she was just like one of them, only brimful of boiling poison.
+Seeing one of my sisters in the house and pretty well dressed, with a strong family look, he thought it was Miss Campbell, and with that supposition addressed some conversation to her which he had intended for the private ear of Miss C. The mistake was noised abroad and occasioned some amusement to young people.
+Mrs. Banton heard, it made her cauldron of wrath sizzling hot-every thing that diverted and amused other people seemed to enrage her.
+There are hot springs in Kentucky, she was just like one of them, only chuckfull of boiling poison.

-She must wreak her vengeance, for this innocent mistake of the young man, upon me.
-"She would fix me, so that nobody should ever think I was white."
-Accordingly, in a burning hot day, she made me take off every rag of clothes, go out into the garden, and pick herbs for hours, in order to burn me black.
-When I went out, she threw cold water on me, so that the sun might take effect upon me; when I came in, she gave me a severe beating on my blistered back.
+She must wreak her vengeance for this innocent mistake of the young man, upon me.
+"She would fix me so that nobody should ever think I was white."
+Accordingly in a burning hot day, she made me take off every rag of clothes, go out into the garden and pick herbs for hours-in order to burn me black.
+When I went out she threw cold water on me so that the sun might take effect upon me, when I came in she gave me a severe beating on my blistered back.